tuckerweibell/recipe/packages/recipe/src/components/EzField/EzField.md

 <EzAlert
   headline="Deprecation Warning"
-  tagline='EzField with type="radio" is deprecated as of v15 and will be removed in v16.
+  tagline='EzField with type="radio" is deprecated as of v15 and will be removed in v17.
 You can create radio buttons and radio groups with EzRadio.' use="warning"
 />

 See: <EzLink><a href="/components/ez-radio">EzRadio</a></EzLink>

+<EzAlert
+  headline="Deprecation Warning"
+  tagline='EzField with type="checkbox" is deprecated as of v16 and will be removed in v17.
+You can create checkboxes and checkbox groups with EzCheckbox.' use="warning"
+/>

+See: <EzLink><a href="/components/ez-checkbox">EzCheckbox</a></EzLink>

 Allows the user to choose between a fixed set of options by offering a list of grouped radio buttons or check boxes.
 Use `type="checkbox"` to allow multiple choices to be selected, or `type="radio"` to allow only a single selection.